 Welcome to the American Belgian Hare Club web-site.
 The American Belgian Hare Club (ABHC) is dedicated to the raising, breeding, promoting, and showing of Belgian Hare rabbits.
 The ABHC is sanctioned under the American Rabbit Breeders Association (ARBA) and includes 100+ members in 25 states, as well as Canada and the United Kingdom.

 The Belgian Hare is a distinct rabbit, closely resembling a hare, with a long, fine body, muscular flank, and arched back with loins and well-rounded hind quarters.
-Effective 12/1/18, the Belgian Hare has two recognized varieties, the traditional "rufous" variety with a deep red rufous coat with black, wavy ticking, and the recently approved tan variety that includes black, blue, chocolate, and lilac with a tan undercoat.
+The Belgian Hare has two recognized varieties, the traditional "rufus" variety with a deep red rufus coat with black, wavy ticking, and the recently approved tan variety that includes black, blue, chocolate, and lilac with a tan undercoat.
 (See link for poster showing hare characteristics)